All Posts Commerce

 301 Redirect Map

-Build a complete redirect map: every source URL → corresponding Shopify URL.
+Build a complete redirect map: every source URL to the corresponding Shopify URL.
 For large sites, this is automated: extract all source URLs, map to Shopify URL patterns (product handle, collection handle, page handle), validate that the destination URLs exist.

 Test the redirect map before cutover by running the full source URL list against the staging environment.